ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/master-engine-flow/Master Engine Flow.md

 - UGameEngine::Start

-  - UGameInstance::StartGameInstance()=&gt;
+  - UGameInstance::StartGameInstance()=>

     - UEngine::LoadMap()

       1. UWorld::InitializeActorsForPlay() - Call register components on all actor components in all levels.
 Note: Construction scripts are rerun in uncooked mode

          - UActorComponent::RegisterComponent() - Adding itself to its owner and inside owner's world, possibly creating rendering/physics state

-      2. ABBGameModeBase::InitGame - Create the Game Session and register FGameDelegates (ex: PreCommitMapChangeDelegate, HandleDisconnectDelegate)
+      1. ABBGameModeBase::InitGame - Create the Game Session and register FGameDelegates (ex: PreCommitMapChangeDelegate, HandleDisconnectDelegate)

-      3. Ulevel::RouteActorInitialize() -
+      1. Ulevel::RouteActorInitialize() -

          - a) Actor::PreInitializeComponents() - On all actors in the level

            - **Side Note:** AGameModeBase::PreInitializeComponents() creates

              - AGameStateBase and calls InitGameState()

              - AGameNetworkManager which handles game-specific networking management (cheat detection, bandwidth management, etc)

-          - b) Iterate through Ulevel::Actors\[\] and call these functions on them one at a time
+         - b) Iterate through Ulevel::Actors\[] and call these functions on them one at a time

            - Actor::InitializeComponents()

              - UActorComponent::Activate() - Sets Component Tick To Be Enables & bIsActive = true

              - UActorComponent::InitializeComponent() - Place for components to Initialize themselves before BeginPlay (Actor or Component for anything in the world)

            - PostInitializeComponents() - Code that can run after gaurantee that all components have been initialized

-          - c) Iterate through all Ulevel::ActorsToBeginPlay\[\] and call BeginPlay() to allows code to run with assumption that all other level actors have been PostInitializeComponents()
+         - c) Iterate through all Ulevel::ActorsToBeginPlay\[] and call BeginPlay() to allows code to run with assumption that all other level actors have been PostInitializeComponents()

            - Not sure why this is here instead of the main call to BeginPlay(possibly for networked late joins?)

             4. Uworld::BeginPlay()